ftamburin/ItaNeMoASR/README.md

 # ItaNeMoASR
 Scripts and models for setting up an Italian ASR system based on NVIDIA NeMo.

-This scripts have been tested on:
+These scripts have been tested on:
 - Python 3.6.8
 - NumPy 1.19.5
 - PyTorch 1.9.0